mootools/mootools-core/Docs/Utilities/Swiff.md

 ### Note:

-1. Although Swiff returns the object, this element will NOT have any Element methods applied to it.
+1. Although Swiff returns the object, this element will NOT have any [Element][] methods applied to it.
 2. The $ function on an object/embed tag will only return its reference without further processing.
-3. Avoid changing the wMode param to 'transparent'.
-It will make your page more processor intensive, especially when running in a background tab.

 Swiff Function: remote {#Swiff:remote}
 --------------------------------------